mllg/vim-devtools-plugin/README.md

 * RDocumentPackage: Issues "devtools::document"
 * RMakePackage: Issues "devtools::document" and "devtools::install"
 * RSource: Sources the current file with R's `source` command

+The DESCRITION file of the package is searched in the buffer's directory and its parents.